microsoft/vscode-js-debug/README.md

 # Features

-- attaching to all threads: page, out of process iframes, web workers, related service workers
+- Attaching to all threads: page, out of process iframes, web workers, related service workers.
-- evaluate in selected execution context
+- Evaluate in selected execution context.
-- node debugging attaches to all processes
+- Node debugging attaches to all processes.
+- Top-level await in console.
-- serialized console messages, exceptions and evaluations
+- Serialized console output.
-- breakpoints set in source map always work, even immediately after launch
+- Breakpoints set in source maps are guranteed to be resolved in time (in newer V8 versions).
-- instrumentation breakpoints (e.g. setTimeout fired)
+- Instrumentation breakpoints (e.g. setTimeout fired).
-- inspect(function)
-- pretty print minified source
+- Pretty print minified source.
-- console message formatting improvements from CDT
+- Console message formatting improvements from CDT.
-- console.assert / console.error has stack trace
-- function locations go through source maps
+- All locations go through source maps: stack trace on pause, console methods, exceptions, function locations.
-- stacks in console.foo methods and exceptions go through source maps
-- copy(value)
-- queryObjects(prototype)
-- top-level await in console
+- Command line API: inspect(function), copy(value), queryObjects(prototype).

-# Overview
+# Architecture Overview

 There are two entry points: `ChromeAdapter` and `NodeAdapter`.
 Each of them listens to DAP, collects configuration DAP requests using `Configurator`, implements `url <-> path` mapping strategy, launches the corresponding debuggee (Chrome or Node) and instantiates `Adapter`, which takes over after launch.